STEALTHTEMP1/openwebui-installer/private-repo-setup/README.md

 This directory contains everything you need to set up automated releases for your private Open WebUI Installer repository.

+> **Note**: The installer is now part of the broader **Universal Container App Store** project, but these instructions remain valid for Open WebUI deployments.

 ## 🚀 Quick Setup

 ### Option 1: Automated Setup (Recommended)